melogtm/my-resume/README.md

 # my-resume
-Melogtm's first attempt to do a resume!
+Melogtm's first attempt to do a resume.